jeffteeters/sphinxcontrib-filltableref/docs/source/tblrender.rst

 tblrender
 =========

-The ``tblrender`` directive specifies what a summary table looks like (row and column titles and labels) but without including referenced values.
-It is used in the following way:
+The *tblrender* directive (stands for "table render") specifies what a summary table looks like (row and column titles and labels) but without including referenced values.
+(The referenced values are filled in when the document is created).
+The directive is used in the following way:

 .. code-block:: bnf